One Design event

 Last winter I picked up a tip from Hank Sperzel regarding the way he constructs the wing spars on his .15-size and larger gas models.
 Using his Dremel table saw, Hank routs a 1/16 x 1/16-inch groove the length of the top and bottom spar.
 While the bottom spar is on the building board, he adds the vertical web and ribs followed by the top spar.
 The result is a strong, stable spar.

-Had I known of Hank’s tip in 2006, it would have saved me much frustration.
+Knowing of Hank’s tip in 2006 would have saved me much frustration.
 That was the year I finished my Pilfered Pearl 925 and bolted a Jett .50 to the firewall.
 It was slightly large for Category III venues, but that’s another story.

 Adding Canopy Frames

-I recently saw a different technique that I like.
-While the tissue is still on the frame, apply glue-stick adhesive to the back of the tissue and let it dry.
+- A different technique I like: while the tissue is still on the frame, apply glue-stick adhesive to the back of the tissue and let it dry.
 Remove the tissue from the frame and cut it into strips.
 Position the strip on the canopy and activate the adhesive with alcohol.
-This technique works well for tissue lettering.
+This technique also works well for tissue lettering.

 Zeek Fuselage